 Perfect Ridge, Spring Mountain Loop

 Woolsey Peak dominates this landscape both in mass and height.
 Rising almost one thousand feet higher than neighbor peaks.
 Within the Woolsey Peak Wilderness, it’s the tallest.
-This is a big desert peak; the summit is flat with expansive surface area.
+This is a big desert peak; the summit is flat with an expansive surface area.
 Its prominent SE ridge is almost 2.5 miles from summit to valley floor.
-It’s height, compared to neighbors, it’s width, the fact that there is little to block your view, makes if visible from a good distance.
-If in Phoenix, get to a high point and look to the SW and you can see the profile of Woolsey.
+Its height compared to neighbors, its width, and the fact that there is little to block your view makes it visible from a good distance.
+If in Phoenix, get to a high point and look to the SW to see Woolsey's profile.
 Years ago, when I was focusing on desert peaks, I first learned of Woolsey while talking with Bill Sewrey, the owner of Desert Mountain Sports in Phoenix.
 He told me, “this peak stands up all by itself.”
-That his first up close look came the morning after driving close to Woolsey’s north side, the night before.
-They camped and when the sun was coming up, he saw “this big beautiful mountain before me.”
-I wasted no time getting my first, up close look at Woolsey.
-However, it would take three, attempts for me to summit.
-Without luck or beta, finding a route that goes from valley floor to summit is not guaranteed on your first visit.
-I didn’t get any beta from Bill, I always liked to approach my desert peaks a priori.
+That his first up-close look came the morning after driving close to Woolsey’s north side, the night before.
+They camped, and when the sun was coming up, he saw “this big beautiful mountain before me.”
+I wasted no time getting my first, up-close look at Woolsey.
+However, it would take three attempts for me to summit.
+Without luck or beta, finding a route from the valley floor to summit is not guaranteed on your first visit.
+I didn’t get any beta from Bill, and I always liked to approach my desert peaks a priori.

-Standing on the summit of Woolsey I surveyed the view, took film images and started my wish list.
+Standing on Woolsey's summit, I surveyed the view, took film images, and started my wish list.
 I didn’t notice the Perfect Ridge from the summit, too many other distractions.
-It was on a drive home from one of my trips to the wilderness, the sun was still up and I was rolling along Agua Caliente road.
-Looking south, deep into the wilderness through my passenger window, I spied a beautiful, linear and long ridge that ended at a delicate, pointed peak.
+It was on a drive home from one of my trips to the wilderness, the sun was still up, and I was rolling along Agua Caliente road.
+Looking south, deep into the wilderness through my passenger window, I spied a beautiful, linear, and long ridge that ended at a delicate, pointed peak.
 It was the perfect ridge and required may attention, a closer look.
-At home I found the ridge on a map and traced its perfect line to the unnamed summit.
-Peak 2283 some would call it, I wouldn’t give it a name.
+I found the ridge on a map at home and traced its perfect line to the unnamed summit.
+Peak 2283, some would call it, I wouldn’t give it a name.
 The Perfect Ridge didn’t need a summit, it needed to continue into infinity.

 Approach to the Perfect Ridge

-Originally my goal was to ride The Perfect Ridge, it’s full measure and spend most the day getting to and back from it.
-If my goal were to bag the peak that stands at 2283 feet above sea level, I would have approached from the south.
+Originally my goal was to ride The Perfect Ridge, its full measure, and spend most of the day getting to and back from it.
+If my goal were to bag the peak at 2283 feet above sea level, I would have approached from the south.
 This would have cut a few miles off the round-trip total of the northern approach.
 However, our goal today, as in the past, is to explore this wilderness as well as ride The Perfect Ridge to its zenith.
-This is possible seeing TPR runs uninterrupted and unambiguous, from the wash in the valley, to its high point.
+This is possible seeing TPR runs uninterrupted and unambiguous, from the wash in the valley to its high point.
 Step out of the wash at point 33.1333 -112.8802 and you are on The Perfect Ridge.

-This ridge is enjoyable to ascend, the slope is gentle and the footing solid.
+This ridge is enjoyable to ascend.
+The slope is gentle and the footing solid.
 The lower part is composed of granite, the upper, Basalt.
-About halfway, between igneous rock varieties, The Perfect Ridge is composed of reddish colored rock.
-Possibly the contact point of old rock and a newer layer of lava flowing and burning what is covers?
-Newly into the Basalt we encountered a short, cliff band which can be detoured around.
+About halfway between igneous rock varieties, The Perfect Ridge is composed of reddish colored rock.
+Is it possibly the contact point of old rock and a newer layer of lava flowing and burning what is covered?
+Newly into the Basalt, we encountered a short, cliff band which can be detoured around.
 We chose to climb through it, and the dogs needed no help.
 Closer to the end of the ridge, the cholla population increased dramatically.
 We were able to traverse a hidden ledge on the north side, below the ridge crest.
-Without dogs this would not be necessary.
-Our dogs are expert at avoiding cactus, they can see, however, we found several spots where the ground was covered with long ago discarded needles.
+Without dogs, this would not be necessary.
+Our dogs are experts at avoiding cactus they can see.
+However, we found several spots where the ground was covered with long ago discarded needles.
 These beds of hidden needles are difficult for the dogs to see.
 With the use of the hidden ledge and a lot of boulder hopping, we topped out and returned to the valley floor without too much cactus calamity.

 Another summit register brought here by the Sierra Club, Desert Peaks Chapter, and today I’m grateful to them.
-I signed in on my previous two, trips up The Perfect Ridge.
-Both times with the red dog, Otis and Kopol, the yellow Labrador.
+I signed in on my previous two trips up The Perfect Ridge.
+Both times with the red dog, Otis, and Kopol, the yellow Labrador.
 Once with hiking partner Steve Campbell.
-Today is December 23, 2018, my previous trips are documented as 2003 and 2004.
+Today is December 23, 2018, and my previous trips are documented as 2003 and 2004.
 Probably less than a dozen entries in this register, total.
-I never kept a written account of these long-ago adventures so today I can add to what I remember, what I didn’t know, the dates we were here.
+I never kept a written account of these long-ago adventures, so today I can add to what I remember, what I didn’t know, the dates we were here.

 Finish the Spring Mountain Loop